 Baking soda is another gentle way to clean your aquarium decor without using bleach.
 It has a high alkalinity (pH of 8.4), making it ideal for removing dirt and grime.

-The process is the same as using bleach, except you will be making a baking soda solution rather than a bleach solution.
+The process of using baking soda for cleaning is the same as using bleach, except you need to make a baking soda solution rather than a bleach solution.

 To make the baking soda solution, add one tablespoon of baking soda to each gallon (4.5 liters) of water.